Graham Hancock did not have a change against Flint.

 Written

 Professor Dave made a video mostly about Graham Hancock.
-Since, he seem to use Hancock's debade against Flint Dibble heavely in his video I decided to pass Dave's video and watch the debade myself.
+Since, he seem to use Hancock's debade against Flint Dibble heavely in his video I decided to pass on Dave's video and watch the debade myself.
 I didn't want Dave's option blur my assenment on debate technicalities.
 I was utterly socked how much of a fucking douche Hancock was.
 Flint did not have to do much discredit him, Hancock himself did most of the work.

 First to speak, was Flint.
 I watched enough of Dave's video that he thinks this is good summary of the debate.
 I somewhat disagree in terms of Flint's performance.
 I think Flint should have been more offensive with what is standard of evidence and just hammer point home.
 There were also moments which Flint should have probably just cut the Hancock's bullshit early and just focus on Hancock's uttery unsupported claims.
 Overall, he didn't do horribly.
 I think he did better then Dave did with James Tour.

 Hancock's starting argument is nothing.
 Even if all of Archeology was a scam, that does not make him right.
-This does not logically follow.
+That does not logically follow.
 Since, this is discussion about his ideas this complaint does nothing.
 Flint should have made this more clear but I think he wanted defend his own field so he didn't drop it.
-But because this seems to be only weapon, he spends a lot time on is it fair to call associate him with nazis.
+But because this seems to be only weapon, he spends a lot time on "is it fair to associate him with nazis".
 I'm not sure it is associating with nazis.
 There is nuance here in term of history of the ideas like Flint points out.
 Regarless Flint did not dismiss Hancock's ideas because of that history and even if he did it does not prove Hancock is right.
 Terms of debate I slap Hancock with poisoning the well fallacy so bad that I don't consider him honest debator.
 This view is forced by him fully trying not commit too deeply on topics.
 THAT IS THE STUFF HANCOCK SHOULD FOCUS ON!

 I have now said what furstrated me the most about the Hancock's behavior.
 Let's focus on when he was actual making arguments on the topic.
 Roughtly, from my memory, logic he used were:

 Last one, I do want to more then one paragraph to discuss.
 I do think Flint's counter to do is good for live event.
 However, it can be nibbled on when it comes to thinking it through with our own pace.
 Flint's counter was to state that Archeology works from known to unknown.
-Mostly all of academic forward pushing science is done by looking what was done previously and from there going forward, testing old ideas with new technology.
-I do think this point was lost on Hancock because I don't remember him denying that.
+Mostly all of academic forward pushing science is done by looking what was done previously and from there going forward, testing old ideas with new technology, etc. I do think this point was lost on Hancock because I don't remember him denying that.